 The thyme here echoes Berenbaum's sentiment that if you sense something, you also sense "what's not there."
-Though a natural fragrant herb, traditionally thyme has been used to cover up and clear out the smell of death and decay.
-As travel writer Ross Davies found, during World War I thyme was even thrown in the trenches of Gallipoli, what Davies calls a "wild and lonely place" to visit even today.
+A strongly scented herb, traditionally thyme has been used to cover up and clear out the smell of death and decay.
+As travel writer Ross Davies writes, during World War I thyme was even thrown in the trenches of Gallipoli, what Davies calls a "wild and lonely place" to visit even today.
 In PJ Harvey's "On Battleship Hill" song lyrics, the herb's fragrant presence masks and distracts from the true essence of the scene, a No Man's Land of many casualties and deaths.

 What is the meaning of the song "Paint it Black" by the Rolling Stones?

 What is the meaning and history of dream catchers?
-What are the origins, legend and story behind the dreamcatcher?
+This is the story of the origins, legend and purpose of a dreamcatcher.

-What is the meaning of the Radiohead bear art?
-The Kid A bear logo has become a symbol of Radiohead itself and may have been inspired by American artist Charles Burchfield.
+What is the meaning of the Radiohead bear logo?
+The Kid A bear has become a symbol of Radiohead itself.